 Social conflict is highlighted in the CWDM Risk Assessment Report (2014) as being an 'extremely high-risk priority'.
-Early warning signals are identified as follow;
+Early warning signals are identified as follow:

-- Sudden demographic changes and population displacement - Increasing population resulting in rising unemployment rates - An increase in numbers of demonstrations or rallies especially around local elections - An increase in new faces in the area, i.e. strange people attempting to organise unrest - Organised land invasions - Dissent with regard to new housing developments and allocations in areas - Increase in foreign immigration - Increase in spaza (informal) shops owned by foreign nationals in townships
+- Sudden demographic changes and population displacement - Increasing population resulting in rising unemployment rates - An increase in numbers of demonstrations or rallies especially around local elections - An increase in new faces in the area, i.e., strange people attempting to organise unrest - Organised land invasions - Dissent with regard to new housing developments and allocations in areas - Increase in foreign immigration - Increase in spaza (informal) shops owned by foreign nationals in townships

-2.1.2 Key findings: Population Growth and Migration
+2.1.4 Key findings: Population Growth and Migration

-- 2.1.2.1 Over a 15-year period from 2001 to 2016, population growth statistics reflects substantial growth within the CWDM.
-Stellenbosch municipality (46%), Drakenstein municipality (45%), Witzenberg municipality (56%) municipality had the highest growth percentages.
-Breede Valley municipality (21%) and Langeberg municipality (30%) relatively lower than the others.
+2.1.4.1 Stellenbosch and Drakenstein Municipalities will continue to have high population growth rates due to being located in the functional region of the metro economy.
+Witzenberg and Langeberg Municipalities have the strongest Agricultural sectors in the CWDM, the labour-intensive nature of this sector could have contributed to the higher population growth rates that occurred during certain periods.
 The PSDF (2014) indicates that between 2006 and 2011, the province received a net gain of 225 657 people from which 80% were because of migration.
-It is essential that long term population growth projections must be done, at least 20-year projections.
-The CWDM area has 42 756 indigent households according to the CWDM Socio Economic Profile (2017), this figure will most likely increase.
-The proposed population projections will enable government to determine growth hotspots and plan accordingly for essential services to mitigate potential risks relating to social conflict. - 2.1.2.2 Due to the labour-intensive nature of commercial farming, Commercial farmers source labour from Lesotho, Swaziland, Rural Eastern Cape etc. due to local inhabitants listed on databases from the Department of Labour not being interested in the opportunities presented in the agricultural sector.
-The potential impact of this is workers settling permanently in the relevant areas i.e. Ceres Koue Bokkeveld and Langeberg municipal area.
-This creates further issues in terms of housing provision and related indigent services.
+It is essential that long term population growth projections must be done.

+2.1.4.2 The CWDM area has 48 621 indigent households according to the Municipal Economic Review and Outlook (MERO, 2020), this figure will most likely increase considering the continuous migration of poorer migrants that are dependent on government grants as well as the rampant impact of the Covid-19 pandemic.
+The proposed population projections will enable government to determine growth hotspots and plan accordingly for essential services to mitigate potential risks relating to social conflict.

+2.1.4.3 Due to the labour-intensive nature of commercial farming, Commercial farmers source labour from Lesotho, Swaziland, Rural Eastern Cape etc. due to local inhabitants listed on databases from the Department of Labour not being interested in the opportunities presented in the agricultural sector.
+The potential impact of this is workers settling permanently in the relevant areas i.e., Ceres Koue Bokkeveld located in Witzenberg Municipality, De Doorns located in Breede Valley Municipality, and Langeberg municipal area.
+This creates further issues in terms of housing provision and related indigent household services.

-2.1.2.3 Growth projections between 2016 and 2026 shows a slight decline if annual percentages between 2011-2016 is continued.
-External factors that have not been taken into calculations are drought and the impact of climate change as well as the national and municipal government elections.
-The external factors could either lead to further decline in population growth or a slight increase in certain municipalities.
+2.1.4.4 The application of the Differential urbanisation model suggests that intermediate settlements had the greatest increases in population albeit not by much, primary settlements (2.31%), intermediate settlements (2.48%) and small settlements (2.40%).
+The benefit of determining this trend is to have an idea of the movement of people within a specific geographic area that consist of the various urban settlements.